 If the court does order relocation, the court can reschedule the parenting time based on the relocation.
 Fla.
 Stat.
 Sec.
 61.13.001(9)(a) This would include telephone time, Skype, or any other kind of additional parenting time that is feasible for the non-relocating parent.

-Bottom line, if you want to move hire an attorney.
+Bottom line, if you want to move you should hire an attorney.
 Contact my office and learn what all your options are with a free consultation.